Parsons Sun: Founding and early years

 The first issue of The Parsons Sun was published on June 17, 1871, in the same year that the city of Parsons, was incorporated.
 The original name of the Parsons Sun was The Sun, and it published weekly.
 Initially it was four pages, eight columns, which was not uncommon for the time.
 However, most modern newspapers like The New York Times use six columns, though they previously used eight until 1978.
+It cost 2 dollars for a years subscription.

 Originally the paper was co-owned by Milton W. Reynolds and Leslie J. Perry.
 Reynolds was born in Elmira, New York and had previously edited the Detroit Free Press and The Nebraska City News along with founding several newspapers across the Midwest.
 Meanwhile, Perry had been born in Michigan, but moved to Wisconsin and served in the Second Wisconsin Volunteer Infantry where he was captured and sent to Andersonville.
 Much like Reynolds, Perry had also founded several newspapers.
 Almost immediately after founding the paper, in August 1871, Perry sold his stake in the newspaper for unknown reasons.
 He later founded The Kansas Spirit in Paola, Kansas, which soon became The Western Spirit.